demichie/IMEX_SfloW2D/examples/README.md

 - **Example 6**.
 2D simulation of pyroclastic avalnche performed over the 2014 Digital Elevation Model of Mount Etna.

 In each folder there are pre-processing and post-processing Phyton scripts.
 For the usage read the file README.txt.

+All the examples are described and documented in the [Wiki](https://github.com/demichie/IMEX_SfloW2D/wiki) of the model.